2025

 -

-Two small Fence network meetings will take place in 2025.
-Sofia in October will focus on theatre and science as part of the Theatre of Wonder Festival; Bradford in November will look at opera, AI and disability.
+Two small Fence network meetings took place in 2025.
+Sofia in October focused on theatre and science as part of the Theatre of Wonder Festival; Bradford in November looked at opera, AI and disability.

 In March we made 2 Fence-led EU Erasmus+ bids under the Vocational Educational Training (VET) strands.
 One focusing on dramaturgs, the other on playwrights.
 Both were unsuccessful, .